University of Florida Homepage

 For more information on Dr. Bluck, visit her profile.

-Kiana Cogdill-Richardson, Graduate Research Assistant
+Kiana Cogdill-Richardson, Graduate Research Assistant and Lab Manager

-Kiana is currently a third year Ph.D student in Developmental Psychology at the University of Florida, studying under Dr. Susan Bluck.
+Kiana is currently a fourth year Ph.D candidate in Developmental Psychology at the University of Florida, studying under Dr. Susan Bluck.
 She is a proud triple gator, having received a M.S (Psychology), B.S (Psychology) and B.A (English) all from UF.
 She has had a special interest in studying death since she took a course in UF’s English Department that primarily focused on how authors’ fiction was influenced when they were aware they were dying.
 As a PhD student, Kiana’s research interests include understanding how the structure and features of adults’ narratives signal adaptive storying of autobiographical memories of challenging life events, specifically death-related events.
 She employs a mixed methods by integrating content-analytic, qualitative and quantitative, and linguistic text analysis to investigate what directs individuals to narrative memories in adaptive ways, and whether this relates to individual differences such as personal wisdom.
 In her free time, Kiana likes to camp in the Florida Springs and learn to cook new recipes.

-Keegan Whitacre, Research Assistant
+Juanita Hoyos, Research Assistant

 Gaya Prabhakaran, Research Assistant